CamW/shrew-reconnect/README.md

 * Watches Shrew Soft VPN and reconnects when connection is dropped.
 * Ensures that Shrew Soft VPN services are running before trying to connect.
 * Securely stores connection information using Microsoft DPAPI to prevent having to specify it each time you connect.
+* Allows you to automatically connect to a VPN on application startup.
 * Allows you to hide/show the Shrew Soft VPN client window to reduce desktop clutter.
 * Minimizes to a tray icon (double click the icon to re-open)
 * Tray icon shows the VPN status with different icon background colors.